robstoll/atrium/README.md

 }
 ```

 And you are free to choose a fail-fast behaviour at any level.
-For instance, if you don't want to see numOfTables in
+For instance, if you do not want to see `numOfTables` in
-reporting if status already fails, then you write the above as follows:
+reporting if the expectation about `status` already fails, then you write the above as follows:
 ```kotlin
 expect(mansion) {
     its { numOfGuests }.toEqual(7)